Boost your business with an Apprentice

 - To attract the right candidate we recommend you look at the role and how it compares to other roles within your organisation, and offer a fair wage.

-- The cost of Apprenticeship training is paid through government funding (up to £15,000), with a small company contribution of £500 - £700 per Apprentice.
-This will change with the Apprenticeship Levy coming into force in April 2017, our team are on hand to advise how this will affect your business, call 01872 242711.
+- The cost of Apprenticeship training is paid through government funding, with a small company contribution of £500 - £750 per Apprentice.
+This will change as Apprenticeship reforms are implemented in 2017.
+Our team are on hand to advise how this could affect your business, call 01872 242711.

 - As with any members of staff, commitment to their development, setting clear tasks and objectives and enabling them to develop new skills.
 You will also be required to meet the legal requirements of relevant legislation such as health and safety, equal opportunities and working time directive.